 We also sampled other specialities of Hanoi.
-This food is a mixture of ragworm, egg, minced pork, and sallot.
+This food is a mixture of ragworm, egg, minced pork, and shallot.
 If you dare to try, it tastes delicious.

 Hanoi has a lot of stories to tell.
-Each of the street, house, alley has its own story.
+Each street, house, and alley has its own story.
 See the hole behind me?
-If you walk into it, through the 20 meter dark alley, there are 10 families living inside, sharing 3 bathrooms and 3 toilets.
+If you walk into it, through the 20-meter dark alley, there are 10 families living inside, sharing 3 bathrooms and 3 toilets.
 And that isn't a new thing in Hanoi.

 The cooking space was ready when we came back